BradHacker/bradhacker.github.io/_posts/2020-09-23-basic-windows-reverse-tcp-shells.md

 # Deploying the Payload

-Here we're going to try to spoof, or fake, the [Adobe Flash Player download page](https://get.adobe.com/flashplayer/), so sad to see you go :(.
+Here we're going to try to spoof, or fake, the [Adobe Flash Player download page](https://get.adobe.com/flashplayer/).

-> Note: since flash player has now been discontinues, you're going to have to find another site or find a copy of the webpage off of [The Wayback Machine](https://web.archive.org/web/20201008000104/https://get.adobe.com/flashplayer/).
-Some webpage modification may be necessary
+> Note: since flash player has now been discontinued, you're going to have to find another site or find a copy of the webpage off of [The Wayback Machine](https://web.archive.org/web/20201008000104/https://get.adobe.com/flashplayer/).
+Some webpage modification may be necessary.
+>
+> So sad to see you go :(

 ## Cloning and Hosting the Webpage